MG 5 SW range, battery & charging

-As with most electric cars, you’ll want to have a decent wallbox at home to make the most of its capabilities, but even if you only top up now and then, a usable range not far short of 200 miles for the standard version and even more for the longer-range model means many drivers will be able to accomplish much of their week’s driving on a single charge.
+As with most electric cars, you’ll want to have a decent wallbox at home to make the most of its capabilities, but even if you only top up now and then, a usable range of well over 200 miles means many drivers will be able to accomplish much of their week’s driving on a single charge.

 MG 5 SW EV range

-MG hasn't skimped on the 5's charging capability, with 80kW charging supported for what it claims will be a 10-80% charge in around 40 minutes from a typical public rapid charging point.
-Charge using the three-pin cable and you'll have to wait 18 hours for a full charge (MG says this is for emergencies only), but use a wallbox and that'll drop to around eight or nine hours.
+MG hasn't skimped on the 5's charging capability, with 80kW charging supported for a 10-80% charge in around 40 minutes from a typical public rapid charging point.
+Charge using the three-pin cable and you'll have to wait 18 hours for a full charge (MG says this is for emergencies only), but use a wallbox and that'll drop to around 10 hours.

 In This Review

 - 1VerdictIt may not be the most exciting or desirable zero-emissions model on sale, but the MG 5 EV electric estate car makes a lot of sense on many levels

 - 2Range, battery & charging - currently readingA healthy battery size means a decent range for the MG 5, and charging times aren’t too bad either – whether topping up at home or on the road

 - 3Running costs & insuranceA low purchase price, zero road tax, competitive BiK rates and a long warranty all mean the MG 5 should cost pennies to run